What is the difference between KYC and AML?

 What businesses need KYC and AML?

-KYC is something that is commonly asked of industries such as banking, trading, blockchain, payments, telecom, and fund management.
-AML is commonly asked of banking, casino’s, currency exchanges, payment and investment industries, real estate, and the insurance industry.
+KYC is something that is commonly required in industries including banking, trading, blockchain, payments, telecom, and fund management.
+AML is commonly required for banks and other financial institutions, casinos, currency exchanges, payment and investment providers, real estate firms, and insurance companies.

 Who requires these for compliance?